keenanwoodall/Deform/Documentation/Installation.md

 git clone https://github.com/keenanwoodall/Deform com.beans.deform
 ```
 ---
 For those of you not using git; you can also just download and unzip the tool into the Packages folder.
-Just make sure they are put into a container folder
 ```
 - <ProjectPath>
   - Assets